Moon-0xff/mpris-scripts/README.md

-# mpris-scripts
+## mpris-scripts: Various scripts for the mpris specification
-Various scripts for the mpris specification
+Currently just one